 iii Indirect taxes

-All supplies of goods and services carried out (or deemed to have been carried out) in Luxembourg for consideration, and by a person carrying out an economic activity, fall within the scope of the Luxembourg VAT Law.
+All supplies of goods and services carried out (or deemed to have been carried out) in Luxembourg, for consideration, and by a person carrying out an economic activity, fall within the scope of the Luxembourg VAT Law.
 While located in Luxembourg, certain supplies of goods and services may benefit from a VAT exemption.
 The most frequently used VAT exemptions relate to: the supply and letting of real property, except where taxation is opted for; financial transactions; insurance and reinsurance, and connected services; and the management of regulated UCIs, SICARs, SIFs, alternative investment funds, pension funds and Luxembourg securitisation undertakings.

 The quick fixes aim at tackling specific VAT issues concerning intra-community supplies of goods.
-In particular, the new measures relate to the conditions for the application of the VAT exemption to intracommunity supplies of goods, the evidence of intracommunity transport of goods, simplification measures for call-off stock regime and harmonisation of rules applicable to chain transactions.
+In particular, the new measures relate to the conditions for the application of the VAT exemption to intracommunity supplies of goods, the evidence of intracommunity transport of goods, simplification measures for the call-off stock regime and the harmonisation of rules applicable to chain transactions.

 iv Other tax measures